MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/eiot-sensor.md

 Once you've validated your setup, the Defender for IoT **Device inventory** page will start to populate with new devices detected by your sensor after 15 minutes.

 If you're a Defender for Endpoint customer with an Enterprise IoT plan, you'll be able to view all detected devices in the **Device inventory** pages, in both Defender for IoT and Microsoft 365 Defender.
-Detected devices include both those detected by Defender for Endpoint and those detected by the Enterprise IoT sensor.
+Detected devices include both devices detected by Defender for Endpoint and devices detected by the Enterprise IoT sensor.

 For more information, see [Manage your device inventory from the Azure portal](how-to-manage-device-inventory-for-organizations.md) and [Microsoft 365 Defender device discovery](/microsoft-365/security/defender-endpoint/machines-view-overview).

-After detecting new devices with the Enterprise IoT network sensor, you many need to edit the number of committed devices in your Enterprise IoT plan.
+After detecting new devices with the Enterprise IoT network sensor, you may need to edit the number of committed devices in your Enterprise IoT plan.

 You can only edit the number of committed devices on a monthly or annual commitment, as trial commitments automatically include 1,000 devices for 30 days.
 For more information, see: